 Vanessaly Renta - Assistant Construction Project Manager

-Goran Smiljic - Deputy Dir. of Planning and Dev.
+Goran Smiljic - Director of Planning and Development for Construction

 Planning & Development

 The Planning & Development Department (P&D) secures capital funding from a variety of different state, federal, local and private sources for both the revitalization of our housing portfolio (approximately 2,900 hard units in the City of Cambridge) as well as for the development of new affordable housing opportunities.
 In 2020, P+D will be responsible for more than $90 million in overall on-going capital improvements, with an emphasis on long-term durability, livability, energy efficiency and high-quality construction.
 P&D will also be continuing CHA’s conversion process for the remainder of its federal public housing properties.

 There are approximately 20 staff working in CHA’s Planning and Development Department

 - Modernization of St. Paul’s Residence ($5.5M project, completed October 2020)

 - Modernization of Garfield Street Apartments ($2.5M project, completed February 2020)

 - Modernization of Russell Apartments ($14M project, completed March 2019)